 - Discover dual-peaker efficiency opportunities by delivering sustainable electricity in the summer and renewable natural gas in the winter

-- Design a strong economic development story centered around the environment, sustainability, and the ability to serve local interests
+- Offer a strong economic development story centered around the environment, sustainability, and the ability to serve local interests

 - Increase product offerings through targeted “front of meter” solutions to those clients with significant renewable gas requirements